- Associate Professor of Medicine | Medical Director, GW Center for Integrative Medicine

 - Palliative Medicine

-Mikhail Kogan, MD, is a geriatrician with The GW Medical Faculty Associates and an assistant professor of Medicine at The George Washington University School of Medicine & Health Sciences.
+Mikhail Kogan, MD, is a geriatrician with The GW Medical Faculty Associates and an associate professor of Medicine at The George Washington University School of Medicine & Health Sciences.
 Dr Kogan obtained his medical degree from the Drexel University College of Medicine in Philadelphia, Pennsylvania.
 He completed his residency in Internal Medicine at Montefiore Medical Center in New York City and a fellowship in Geriatric Medicine at The George Washington University Medical Center.

 Dr Kogan is Medical Director of GW Center for Integrative Medicine and in addition to multiple research and teaching responsibilities, Dr. Kogan serves as an associate director of the Geriatrics Fellowship Program and provides geriatric consults at George Washington University Hospital.
 Dr. Kogan also serves as associate director of newly formed GW Interdisciplinary Integrative Medicine Fellowship.